Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

-Table~\ref{tab:localization} presents the results for 10 images of 5 MAGs from both models, VGG and ResNet (total of 200 visualizations).
-For each MAG, we show the most frequently labelled animal part within its percentage of apparition in the analysed images (the higher, the better).
-Subsequently, we show the background percentage in each MAG.
-MS-IV had the best conventional \textit{localization} rates (highlighting less background regions) and presented higher percentages of same concept for each MAG, specially for the VGG model.
-To reinforce the comparison, we also perform a localization experiment with an already parts-labeled dataset, CUB-200-2011~\citep{he:2019:icsvt}.
-The dataset has 200 bird classes with 60 images each.
-We use 20 classes of Warblers together, and 20 classes of Sparrows together, to compose a binary classification problem.
-We train a VGG16 and a ResNet-18 model to this problem, obtaining validation accuracy higher than $95\%$.
-There are 16 coordinates of annotated parts per image: \textit{back, beak, belly, breast, crown, forehead, left eye, left leg, left wing, nape, right eye, right leg, right wing, tail, throat}.
-First, we find the MAG's for both models.
-For these bird classification models: VGG has 12 concepts and, ResNet has 9 concepts.
-Second, we find the 100 most activated images for each MAG (each concept).
-Third, we generate the visualization, LIME and Ms-IV, for each isolated MAG for its 100 most activated images.
-The idea is, using the most activated images, to explicitly visualize the concepts.
-Finally, we calculate the centroid of the highlighted regions in the visualizations and compare with the parts coordinates.
-We consider, as the visualized part, the one with the closest coordinate.
-If the visualization centroid is outside the bird bounding-box, we consider a background highlight.Tables~\ref{tab:cub_dataset_localization_summary}~and~\ref{tab:cub_dataset_localization} present the results for both models using LIME and Ms-IV.
+First, we \revFour{found} the MAGs for both models.
+For these bird classification models: VGG \revFour{had} 12 concepts and ResNet \revFour{had} 9 concepts.
+Second, we \revFour{found} the 100 most activated images for each MAG (each concept).
+Third, we \revFour{generated} the visualization, LIME and Ms-IV, for each isolated MAG for its 100 most activated images.
+The idea is, to use the most activated images, to explicitly visualize the concepts.
+Finally, we \revFour{calculated} the centroid of the highlighted regions in the visualizations and \revFour{compared} it with the coordinates of the parts.
+We \revFour{considered} the one with the closest coordinate as the visualized part.
+If the visualization centroid \revFour{was} outside the \revFour{bird's} bounding box, we \revFour{considered} it a background highlight.
+Tables~\ref{tab:cub_dataset_localization_summary}~and~\ref{tab:cub_dataset_localization} present the results for both models using LIME and Ms-IV.

-These results evince better localization using Ms-IV with less background highlights.
+These results evince better localization using Ms-IV with fewer background highlights.
 We also present the top 2 most frequent concepts in each cluster.
-The ideal is to have a high percent of images highlighting few parts.
-Ms-IV presents an improvement of LIME results, specially for ResNet model.
+The ideal is to have a high percentage of images highlighting a few parts.
+Ms-IV presents an improvement in LIME results, especially for ResNet model.